Credit Reporting Agencies - Credit Bureaus, Equifax, TransUnion, Experian

 Write to the credit reporting agency.
 State that you were denied credit, insurance, or employment by (name) on (date) based on a report from them, and you want a copy of your report.
 By law the credit reporting agency must give you a free copy if you request it within 30 days after you were turned down based on a report from that credit reporting agency.
 (It doesn't matter whether you have already received other free reports.)
 Also, free reports are currently available under certain circumstances at certain intervals from some of the credit reporting agency.
 In some states, the bureaus are required to give you one free report a year.
 The new Fair and Accurate Credit Transactions (FACT) Act of 2003 will allow everyone, in every state, to get one free report from each agency each year.
 The FACT Act should be in effect before the end of 2004.
 For a complete list of current costs, see our table for all three bureaus.

-One Lender Denied My Loan, But Another One Said it Was Fine.
+One Lender Denied Your Loan But Another One Said it Was Fine.
 How Can This Be?

 There are two possible reasons.
 First, they may have been looking at reports from two different credit reporting agencies.
 A lender where you had a problem might have sent a report to one of those credit bureaus but not the other.
 Second, lenders have different criteria.
 Even when looking at the same report, they might reach different decisions.